 If Your Name’s Not On The List…

-Therefore, given how I use it, perhaps if they’d gone the other way and charged a one off fee (maybe something like £5 or £10) for the app itself and then still play adverts to non-premium members it would be better?
-What happens when the novelty wears off and people simply cancel their subscription, are Spotify just happy to get the initial cash injection?
+Therefore, given how I use it, perhaps if they’d gone the other way and charged a one-off fee (maybe something like £5 or £10) for the app itself and then still play adverts to non-premium members it would be better?
+What happens when the novelty wears off and people simply cancel their subscription, is Spotify just happy to get the initial cash injection?
 Or would they be better off overall charging for the app and have people listening to the ads on an ongoing basis?
-Or maybe it’s more a technical issue given the songs can stored locally?
+Or maybe it’s more a technical issue given the songs can be stored locally?